 you’ll get a high loan with a low interest rate.
 On the

-other hand, if you have a low
+other hand, if you have a lowcredit score, you might

 get a high interest rate, a low loan amount, or even